satyajitnayk/namaste-react/README.md

 12. What is a `React Hook` ?

-- A normal js utility function by react to for state management.
+- A normal js utility function by react for state management.
 - 2 hooks that are mostly used:

   - `useState()` - Superpowerful state variable